-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights EMIS Systems Local Record Sharing - https://nclhealthandcare.org.uk/our-working- areas/using-digital-technology-to-improve- health-and-care/london-care-record-and- healtheintent-systems-privacy-notice/ EMIS Local Record Sharing enables your GP medical record held on our secure EMIS Web clinical system All records held by the Practice and the Article 6(1) (c) - You have the right to: Record Sharing - Integrated Care record held on our secure EMIS Web clinical system to be shared with other healthcare Providers (e.g. acute hospitals, mental and community health and other GPs) who are commissioned to provide to provide health care services within your borough.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights EMIS Systems Local Record Sharing - https://nclhealthandcare.org.uk/our-working- areas/using-digital-technology-to-improve- health-and-care/london-care-record-and- healtheintent-systems-privacy-notice/ EMIS Local Record Sharing enables your GP medical record held on our secure EMIS Web clinical system All records held by the Practice and the Article 6(1) (c) - processing for legal You have the right to: • To access, view or request copies of your Integrated Care to be shared with other healthcare Providers (e.g. acute hospitals, mental and community health and other GPs) who are commissioned to provide to provide health care services within your borough.
 This local sharing is used to provide direct patient care for services such as continued extended access, home visits, universal offers, musculoskeletal service, GP at front door and other neighbourhood services across North Central London.
-The information is accessed in real time and ondemand, meaning that data from your GP record is neither extracted, nor uploaded, nor sent anywhere in real time and on-demand, meaning that data from your GP record is neither extracted, nor uploaded, nor sent anywhere.
+The information is accessed in real time and ondemand, meaning that data from your GP record is neither extracted, nor uploaded, nor sent anywhere in real time and ondemand, meaning that data from your GP record is neither extracted, nor uploaded, nor sent anywhere.
 The source of the information shared in this way is your electronic GP record.
-EMIS Local Record Sharing system are be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
+EMIS Local Record Sharing system are be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9(2) (b) - processing necessary in the field of employment, social security and social protection law.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
+Article 9 (2) (h) - processing is necessary for personal information; • request rectification of any inaccuracy in your personal information; • restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to your personal data being shared with the recipients.
-If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+If you wish to exercise any of your rights please contact the Practice (data controller) National Diabetic Retinal Screening Service - Diabetic eye screening is carried out in north central medical or social care treatment or, the management of health or social or the DPO and your request will be carefully considered.